-An HVAC helper is a technician who works with seasoned HVAC technicians as they complete the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+HVAC helpers are technicians who work with seasoned HVAC technicians to assist in the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

 HVAC helpers often assist with many aspects of key HVAC services, such as: